rikvandersanden/dburriss.github.io/_posts/2017-02-14-ddd-glossary.md

 Imagine a Product class in the Logistics domain.
 For tracking around the warehouse you need a barcode, for shipping you need the packaged dimensions and weight.
 Now think of a product for display on an e-commerce website.
 You need photos, description, and other specs like its actual dimensions unpacked.
 Why would a developer need all of this at one time?
 Why confuse matters?
 Why would the clients of the code like a scanner in the warehouse or a customer on the website need both?
 If all that is shared is maybe a name and a SKU, is the code sharing of 2 properties worth coupling different parts of the system?
 Different teams together?
-There are many reasons to want to keep these mdoels seperated based on their context and few reasons to combine them.
+There are many reasons to want to keep these models seperated based on their context and few reasons to combine them.
 Yet it is a very common occurance in development.
 Why?
 Code re-use.
 Only re-use models if they are indeed the same model.

 ### Entities